Skip to content

 POSIX Signals

-number name default action description
+number name default action Shortcut description

 1 SIGHUP Terminate Hang up controlling terminal or process.
 Often used by many systems to mean "please re-read and reload config."

-2 SIGINT Terminate Interrupt from keyboard.
-Ctrl-C.
+2 SIGINT Terminate Ctrl+C Interrupt from keyboard.

 Kernel Bypass